miasydney/Term3Assignment1/README.md

 This allows us to control the flow of the program depending upon a boolean condition.
 The ``if`` statement will only run if the condition inside it is ``true``, ie ``isRaining == true`` evaluates to ``true``.
 Therefore, above, as ``isRaining`` is ``true``, the console will log “It’s raining outside” and the other statements will not run.
 If ``isRaining`` were ``false``, the statement ``isRaining == true`` would evaluate to ``false``, and that line would not run.
 The program would instead skip to the next statement to evaluate whether ``isRaining == false`` evaluates to ``true``.
 If it does, the line ``console.log('It’s not raining outside')`` will be run.
 The ``else`` allows us to account for any other unexpected value that the variable ``isRaining`` might be holding, and will run if none of the other conditions return true.
 Using the ``if`` statement in this program allows for a much more customised program which is able to return custom outputs depending on the value of the variable.

-Another JavaScript control structure example is loops, which are able to perform repeated tasks based on a condition ().
+Another JavaScript control structure example is loops, which are able to perform repeated tasks based on a given condition.
 When a program encounters a loop, it will stop when it gets to the loop and continually run the code with the loop until the given condition is false.
-For example, when encountering the below for loop, the program will continually evaluate the condition of ``i`` until it is no longer less than or equal to 5, resulting in the numbers 1 to 5 being printed to the console.
+For example, when encountering the below ``for loop``, the program will continually evaluate the condition of ``i`` until it is no longer less than or equal to 5, resulting in the numbers 1 to 5 being printed to the console.

 ```JavaScript
 // Here we initialise the loop that must run so long as i<=5